-Xbox Game Pass for Android offers more value than Google Stadia
+Xbox Cloud Gaming (xCloud) offers more value than Google Stadia

 - No Xbox Live Gold or EA Play benefits

-Cloud streaming services are paving the way for the future of gaming, even if dedicated hardware won't be going away any time soon.
-With more companies creating their own cloud gaming platforms, the market's sure to be inundated soon.
+Cloud-streaming services are paving the way for the future of gaming, even if dedicated hardware won't be going away any time soon.
+With more companies creating their own cloud-gaming platforms, the market's sure to be inundated soon.
 Microsoft and Google are two of the biggest players out there, but their services are worlds apart from one another.

-Xbox Game Pass for Android vs. Stadia: What's the difference?
+Xbox Cloud Gaming vs. Stadia: What's the difference?

 While Google created its own dedicated game streaming service with Stadia, Microsoft bundled its cloud streaming service into its Xbox ecosystem with Xbox Game Pass Ultimate.
-Cloud gaming is now just another vertical under what Game Pass Ultimate has to offer for its members.
+As a result, cloud gaming is now just another vertical under what Game Pass Ultimate offers for its members.
 Leveraging Microsoft's know-how in gaming and consumer-friendly ideology, Xbox Game Pass cloud streaming bests Stadia in nearly every way.

 |Google Stadia